Leafwing-Studios/fop-rules/docs/character-options/powers/elementalist.md

 **Targets:** Single-target

-**Attack:** None
+**Attack:** Agility

 **Duration:** Until the end of your next turn

 </div>

-Your hand swirls with a vortex of wind as you blow your foe over at short range.
-Make a Prowess attack against an adjacent creature of your choice.
-If you hit, apply deal 1d6 + Presence fire damage and knock them prone.
+Your hand sears with fiery energy as you burn a foe to cinders.
+Make an Agility attack against an adjacent creature of your choice.
+If you hit, deal 1d8 + Presence fire damage.

-If you have at least 4 stacks of fire exposure, you have disadvantage on the attack but it is automatically a critical hit if your attack hits.
+If you have at least 4 stacks of fire exposure, you have disadvantage on the attack but it is automatically a critical hit if you strike.

 ## Water